selwynpolit/d9book/book/plugins.md

 - `isEmpty()` - Checks if any of the fields are empty which stops the value from being saved to the database if the required info isn't entered.

-- `getConstraints()` - Allows you to define constraints for the field type.
-This is optional.
+- `getConstraints()` - This is optional.
+It allows you to define constraints for the field type.

 - `generateSampleValue()` - This is optional, but can be useful for testing.
 It generates a random value for the field type.